YijunYuan/YijunYuan.github.io/index.md

 ---

 ## 👨🏻About Me
-I’m Yijun **Yuan** (**袁** 轶君 in Chinese), a Ph.D student at Yau Mathematical Sciences Center, Tsinghua University.
-I major in algebraic number theory and arithmetic geometry.
+I’m Yijun **Yuan** (**袁** 轶君 in Chinese), a Postdoctoral Fellow at Institute of Theoretical Sciences, Westlake University.
+I major in algebraic number theory, arithmetic geometry and formalization of mathematics.

 ## 🔬Research Interests
 - **$$p$$-adic Galois representations:** especially the theory of $$(\varphi,\Gamma)$$-modules